News

 27 November 2025

 This was released on Discus in September 2025.
 It's a departure from my first solo album, being integrated percussion and electronics.
-It has had some excellent reviews.

 Review in International Times Walt Shaw began his musical life back in the 1960s as a drummer playing rock and jazz.
 As time went on, his musical horizons broadened and he began to incorporate home-made instruments, found objects and electronics into his music-making.
 He has performed widely with other improvising musicians, in both the UK and Europe.
 He is also a visual artist.
 I say ‘also’, but these two sides to his creativity very much blur together: his visual art tends to look like his music and his music, to sound like his art.
 I know this is a subjective assessment on my part, but I think if you check out his artwork as well as listen to the album, you’ll probably get what I mean.
 It’s a connection Shaw acknowledges: as he puts it in the album notes, ‘I view my visual and sound creativity as very similar, originating from the same element of consciousness.’